manangoel24/Machine-Learning-/Un-supervised Learning/Clustering/Hierarchical Clustering/read.md

 # 🧩 Hierarchical Clustering

+### You need to see Clustering/Kmeans/Customer since this algorithm is being linked to previous

 ## Overview

 Unlike K-Means, Hierarchical Clustering does **not** require us to choose the number of clusters before training.